FCA Controlled Functions: CF10 Compliance oversight function

 Often, the CF10 function is held by the chief compliance officer, whose role is to ensure that an organization is compliant with both internal and external policies and regulations.
 The chief compliance officer oversees the development and implementation of procedures that facilitate compliance and works with other executives to ensure compliance throughout all departments within an organization and responsible for ensuring that the organization has the necessary resources to research and track external laws, regulations, and industry standards.

-The 2007-8 financial crisis has had a serious impact on the compliance field, highlighting the need for radical reforms to ensure the solvency and transparency of firms in times of economic fluctuations as the implementation of globally agreed principles and standards remains highly challenging, given there are no legal powers to enforce or settle disputes between jurisdictions at the global level.
-The financial crisis in that respect created an opportunity for financial professionals to provide much needed context and clarity to investors.
+The 2008 financial crisis had a serious impact on the compliance field, highlighting the need for radical reforms to ensure the solvency and transparency of firms in times of economic fluctuations as the implementation of globally agreed principles and standards remains highly challenging, given there are no legal powers to enforce or settle disputes between jurisdictions at the global level.
+The 2008 financial crisis in that respect created an opportunity for financial professionals to provide much needed context and clarity to investors.